abdurryy/Keydrip/README.md

 }
 ```

-Replace the placeholder with your actual `steamLoginSecure` value.
+Replace the placeholder with your actual `steamLoginSecure` value from https://steamcommunity.com/.

 ## Installation